ningbioinfo/RNAgenopipe/README.md

 6. the annotation file can be downloaded at Gencode : <https://www.gencodegenes.org/>

+# Output of the pipeline

+1. A folder('Pipeline-output' is the name by default), including lots of folders
+2. A log file named after the sample name

 # Need to do

 1. The following phasing steps